1.) Fishing hours will be from 7:00am to 3:30pm, August 21, 2021.

 · The fish will be presented in a cooler with bagged or blocked ice only.
 No loose ice or water baths allowed.

 8.)
 The walleyes presented must be a minimum of 20” from nose to tail; any fish short of 20” will be removed from that boxes total weight; the remaining limit can be weighed without penalty.
 An official tournament measuring board will be on stage to measure any questionable short fish.
-In an effort to expedite the weigh in show, please do not bring fish smaller than 20” in your cooler.
+There will be a .500 lb (one 1/2 pound) penalty assessed per fish that is under the tournament minimum.
+The box weight will be adjusted accordingly.

 9.)
 Any fish found being altered in any manner is unacceptable and will result in immediate disqualification.
 Fish should be handled in a manner that does not change the national digression or increase the fish’s weight.
 This includes but is not limited to water bath, injection of any materials (ice, water, bait, lead, etc.), rubber banding of the fish’s mouth, plugging of the anus, weight clipping of the gills, and clubbing or instantly killing the fish.
 Bagged or block ice is permissible.
 A live well (by Webster’s definition - a well for keeping fish alive in a fishing boat by allowing seawater to circulate through it) is permissible, but dead fish cannot be kept in a live well with water in it (this would be considered a water bath).

 10.)
 The team “puck” will be issued upon completion of the morning boat check.
-EVERY boat will be checked prior to departure at the Chadwick Bay Marina.
+EVERY boat will be checked prior to departure at the Holiday Harbor at Chadwick Bay Marina, 30 Lake Shore Drive, Dunkirk, NY.
 Bring your boat check slip to the marina pavilion to pick up your puck.
 If you depart without your puck, you will not be able to weigh your fish.

 11.)
-The team “puck” is returned to the cooler check in station at the Chadwick Bay Marina Pavilionwhen you drop off your fish cooler with tournament officials.
+The team “puck” is returned to the cooler check in station at the Holiday Harbor at Chadwick Bay Marina Pavilion when you drop off your fish cooler with tournament officials.
 It would be appreciated if you would please return you puck regardless if you are presenting a cooler for weigh in or not to help with the accountability that the entire fleet has returned safely.

 12.)
 Boat checks will begin at 5:30am, NO boat/team can depart the docks or launch prior to having boat checks completed and team puck in hand.
 Monitor VHF Channel 68.